stackblitz/docs/docs/guides/integration/open-from-github.md

 When providing an example for your users to open, there are several things to consider:

-- How to display the linkqsdfdfmjqsdkfj?
+- How to display the link?
 - What is the actual URL?
 - Where to place the code within the repository?
-- How to configure the project to give people the best experience?
+- How to configure the project to qsdfqsdfgive people the best experience?

 In the following guide, we will answer all of these questions.